appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/console-object.md

 ### Log

 The `console.log()` method outputs a message to the logs tab.
-The message could be a single string value, multiple string values, or JavaScript object(s).
+The message could be a single string value, multiple string values, or JavaScript object.

 :::note
 Console methods **don’t** support **string substitutions**.